ironhack-labs/lab-wiki-countries/README.md

 ### Iteration 1.3 | CountriesList component

 This component should render a list of `Link`s, each having the country's `alpha3Code` embedded in the URL.
-Click on a `Link` should render the country details component.
+Click on a `Link` should render the country details component (note: if you haven't added css, the country details will be displayed at the very bottom of the page, after the list of countries).